TerminalGithubUser/terminalgithubuser.github.io/README.md

 I am a games programmer, designer and VFX artist with experience in using Unity and Unreal Engine.
+I have been using Unity since 2017 and have experience with a number of popular external packages for Unity, like Photon Unity Networking.

+I also have experience outside of games development as a programmer, having worked on some graphics programming tasks, like a raycaster for rendering 3D objects.

 # Bounced Out!